UserNameIsNotAvailabel/jenkins-deploy/README.md

 Jenkinsfile file have same instructions but with "push to release brunch" condition.

 The Hello_world.xml file is the export of the Jenkins multiline pipline, to import it use following command:
+'''
-'java -jar jenkins-cli.jar -s http://localhost:9090 create-job main < Helo_world.xml'
+java -jar jenkins-cli.jar -s http://localhost:9090 create-job main < Helo_world.xml
+'''

 _Note_: Replace *http://localhost:9090* with your Jenkins client URL